 Guilt is a toxic emotion that creates a tremendous amount of pain and heartache.
-So when eating gets a little out of control (which often happens during the holidays) there’s no need to beat yourself up.
+So when eating gets a little out of control (which often happens during the holidays and vacations) there’s no need to beat yourself up.
 Simply make a gentle U-turn.

 Remember you have an internal compass or GPS.
 And remember how your car GPS doesn’t yell at you, call you stupid or judge you for taking a wrong turn.
 In the sweetest voice imaginable, the GPS reminds you to take the next possible U-turn.
 Right?
 Remind your internal GPS to use that same gentle voice.